zer0Percent/ToKillATweetingBird/README.md

 # Database tables
 We setup two databases in order to store the raw (HTML) tweets and the curated ones.
 That is, one for the Scraper and one for the parser.

 We recommend to build backups of your databases and store them in a safe storage system.
-Just in case that something goes REALLY wrong (you could lost all your data).
+Just in case that something goes REALLY wrong (you could lose all your data).

 ## Scraper
 There are two tables: `tweetdata.dbo.raw_tweet` and `tweetdata.dbo.preloaded_dataset`.
 The first one stores the following information per tweet: